 The Norwegian Film Institute has confirmed its €1.6 million (NOK 13.3 million) support of the project, and after French-German TV-network Arte’s cinema division joined as co-producer in February, the €7.5 million (NOK 62 million) is now secure.

 The film is currently in development and production is scheduled to begin in New York City in September.
 So: no production stills, no poster, no interviews about the film yet.
-I have included some original artwork (many thanks to talented artists at Deviantart) that I hope is thematically appropriate.
-There is some excited buzz in the press and plenty of background here to get you prepared for what, I am sure, will be a remarkable movie.
+But there IS some excited buzz in the press and plenty of background here to get you prepared for what, I am sure, will be a remarkable movie.

 Indiewire (February 5, 2014): Joachim Trier’s ‘Louder Than Bombs’ Starring Jesse Eisenberg, Isabelle Huppert & Gabriel Byrne Is Back On